 Other Neighborhoods for Grad Students

 Somerville is one of our favorite neighborhoods to recommend grad students to live in.
-Other neighborhoods we recommend you explore include Allston and Jamaica Plain.
 If you’re looking for further information on moving to Boston, Emerson’s Off-Campus Student Services has you covered.
 You might also take our online quiz to find out which neighborhood is best for you!